Riders of the Purple Sage (1925 film): Production

 Riders of the Purple Sage was filmed on location in Lone Pine, California and the nearby Alabama Hills.
 The film features an uncredited bit role by future film star Gary Cooper as a rider.
 Warner Oland, who plays the corrupt lawyer Lew Walters, would later star in the Charlie Chan films.

 Reception

 Riders of the Purple Sage received generally poor reviews upon its theatrical release.
 The reviewer for The New York Times criticized the film's lack of entertainment quality, while acknowledging Tom Mix's appeal and attraction to his fans.
 The reviewer for Variety wrote:

 In his review for Allmovie, Hans J. Wollstein gave the film a positive review, praising Tom Mix for his performance.

+Preservation

+A 16 mm print of the film is held by George Eastman House.